Jabbar-Oguntola2/Quizz-game/README.md

 data.py: Fetches and prepares quiz data from the API.

-ui.py: Builds and manages the GUI using tkinter.
+ui.py: Builds and manages the GUI using tkinter